-All child protection records are reviewed annually in the summer term by the DSL (or deputy) and checked to be chronological, tidy, legible and factual in content.
+292. All child protection records are reviewed annually in the summer term by the DSL (or a deputy) and checked to be chronological, tidy, legible and factual in content.
+The exception to this is safeguarding records where there are concerns of CSE, these are checked by the DSL every six months.
 This should be undertaken each year, as records may sometimes be immediately required by professionals.
 Where reports are needed for child protection and safeguarding meetings, these should include attendance figures.

-Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare of children.
+293. Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare of children.

-We will follow the guidance on the child protection file set out in Annex C KCSIE.
+294. We will follow the guidance on the child protection file set out in Annex C KCSIE.